-In the international arena, we will continue pursuing exchange and cooperation with the International Labour Organization (ILO) and various countries/areas, I believe that it is important for us to participate more aggressively in undertakings within the regions covered by the Asia-Pacific Occupational Safety and Health Organization (APOSHO), whose annual conference I have attended actually.
+In the international arena, we will continue pursuing exchange and cooperation with International Labour Organization (ILO) and various countries/areas, I believe that it is important for us to participate more aggressively in undertakings within the regions covered by Asia-Pacific Occupational Safety and Health Organization (APOSHO), whose annual conference a delegation from JISHA has attended every year.
 Besides, in light of economic globalization, we will step up support for Japanese companies that are venturing overseas.

-Last year, JISHA marked its 50th anniversary.
-We are taking this occasion to devote ourselves to taking a role of promoting government safety and health policies further, at the same time, as the body which provides cutting-edge technical services, joining forces with people from all quarters, and giving every effort to reduce industrial accidents, in order to do a better job meeting the demands of companies and workplaces more than ever.
+We will devote ourselves to taking a role of promoting government safety and health policies further, at the same time, as the body which provides cutting-edge technical services for OSH, joining forces with people from all quarters, and making every effort to reduce industrial accidents, in order to do a better job meeting the demands of companies and workplaces more than ever.

 We feel it is important, for the purpose of actively carrying out the above efforts, to widely convey information in and outside Japan about our endeavors.
-Accordingly, we have published this Annual Report 2015, which describes the status of our initiatives.
+Accordingly, we have published this Annual Report 2016, which describes the status of our initiatives.
 We hope you find it useful.